-Board of Trustees College of The Albemarle Elizabeth City, North Carolina
+Board of Trustees Alamance Community College Graham, North Carolina

-We have audited the financial statements of College of The Albemarle, a component unit of the State of North Carolina, as of and for the year ended June 30, 2000, and have issued our report thereon dated July 30, 2001.
+We have audited the financial statements of Alamance Community College, a component unit of the State of North Carolina, as of and for the year ended June 30, 2000, and have issued our report thereon dated May 18, 2001.
 We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.